 A capital dredging operation will form the inner harbour and entrance.
-It is proposed to dredge the harbour to 9.0 m below Chart Datum, and 10.5 m below Chart Datum at the east quay and in the entrance channel.
-A Marine Licence has been obtained from Marine Scotland for capital dredging and sea disposal activity.
+It is proposed to dredge the harbour to 9.0 m below Chart Datum, and 12.95 m below Chart Datum at the east quay and 10.50m below Chart datum in the entrance channel.

-A Dredging and Dredge Spoil Disposal Management and Monitoring Plan has been developed by Jan De Nul, an external contractor, and can be found within Chapter 7 of the CEMD.
+A Dredging and Dredge Spoil Disposal Management and Monitoring Plan developed by the dredging contractor can be found within Chapter 7 of the CEMD.
 This Plan outlines the approach for the environmental management and monitoring of the dredging and dredged material disposal activities.